- Business Owners

-The S&P 500 Index dropped 19% in the Summer of 2011, the most recent instance of a market correction of 15% or more.
+The S&P 500 Index dropped 19% in the Summer of 2011, an instance of a market correction of 15% or more.
 You may remember it.
 Investors across the country were dealing with high unemployment and the Congressional clumsiness of the debt-ceiling crisis.
 These problems were universal for all investors, yet how that 19% correction made you feel was entirely specific to your personal circumstances.

 To see why, let’s take a look at a hypothetical example.
 Say in 2011 you were several years into your career and just beginning to see your savings account accumulate.
 You had $100,000; when we asked you during our initial conversation what you would do if the market dropped 20% you confidently replied: “do nothing or buy more.”
 Now the market falls 20% and you’ve lost $20,000 (in practice you’ve lost less, because we have you diversified and not fully exposed to the S&P 500, but for simplicity’s sake stay with us here).
 Well $20,000 is certainly a lot of money, and you don’t feel great about the short term loss; but we review your long term goals, you mention that $20,000 could be made up with a nice year-end bonus, and you remain invested and stay on plan.